-11.0.5 Another way of reducing overspill parking in developments with low levels of parking provision, is the provision of alternative forms of transport that reduce the perceived need of its residents for their own car.

-11.0.6 The Council will support the provision and ongoing management of car pooling clubs through S106 agreements, particularly those that use electric vehicles.
-Communal car schemes can offer residents or employees the confidence that on the odd occurrence they need a car, one will be available to them at a fraction of the cost of owning and running their own vehicle.

-11.0.7 Car pooling has the additional benefit of offering the ability to reduce private car parking provision, enabling a better and more attractive design and a more financially viable scheme.
+- 11.5 Another way of reducing overspill parking in developments with low levels of parking provision, is the provision of alternative forms of transport that reduce the perceived need of its residents for their own car. - 11.6 The Council will support the provision and ongoing management of car clubs through S106 agreements, particularly those that use electric vehicles.
+Communal car schemes can offer residents or employees the confidence that on the odd occurrence they need a car, one will be available to them at a fraction of the cost of owning and running their own vehicle. - 11.7 Communal car share clubs also offer the ability to reduce alternative non-shared car parking provision, enabling a better and more attractive design and a more financially viable scheme.
 A sufficient car-club could be used to reduce the overall parking provision of a development.